-The trees we know as Japanese maples come from a fairly large subgroup of the maple family, Acer, that’s native to Japan, China and the surrounding areas.
+The plants we know as Japanese Maples come from a fairly large subgroup of the Maple tree family (Acer) that’s native to Japan, China and the surrounding areas.
 A wide variety of these trees have been cultivated in Japan for centuries, and with the growth of trade between Japan and the outside world in the 19th century they soon became a popular feature of gardens around the world.
-One popular and attractive species of Japanese maple is Acer japonicum, and in particular the variety known as “Green Cascade.”
+One popular and attractive species of Japanese Maple is Acer japonicum, and in particular the variety known as “Green Cascade.”

-Although the Green Cascade isn’t quite as robust as some other maples it can still be successfully grown through most of the USA.
-It’s suitable for USB hardiness zones 5 to 7, so it should do well down most of the East Coast apart from New England, through the southern and central Midwest and across much of the west.
+Although the Green Cascade isn’t quite as robust as some other Maples, it can still be successfully grown through most of the USA.
+It’s suitable for USDA hardiness zones 5 to 7, so it should do well down most of the East Coast (apart from New England) through the southern and central Midwest and across much of the west.
 Anywhere with a decent amount of rainfall is a suitable environment for it.
 Late frost can be a problem though.
 The foliage tends to open quite early in spring and is vulnerable to damage if there’s a last cold snap.
 While the tree is small consider protecting it in winter with a burlap frame filled with dry leaves.

-Like most maples Green Cascade prefers acidic soil although it can tolerate neutral pH levels as well.
+Like other varieties of Maple trees, the Green Cascade prefers acidic soil although it can tolerate neutral pH levels as well.
 If your soil is neutral consider digging in some peat moss before planting; if it’s slightly alkaline you can improve it with some powdered rock sulfur.
 The soil does need to be moist and well drained; this tree won’t tolerate dry ground.

-In general Japanese maple, and Green Cascade, is quite an easy tree to look after.
+In general, the Japanese Maple (including the Green Cascade), is quite an easy tree to look after.
 It doesn’t require pruning, although if it spreads too far it’s simple enough.
 Just ensure you prune after the danger of frost is gone, and no later than early summer.
 Aphids, scale, borers and caterpillars are potential pests, so check occasionally and use a suitable treatment if any are found.
 Add organic mulch in summer to keep the roots moist.

 Green Cascade is a very attractive tree that’s perfect as an understory to larger species or as a centerpiece in a smaller garden.
 It puts on a good show all year but is especially magnificent in fall.
 It also attracts songbirds and beneficial insects, so we highly recommend it.